 So what is a climate zone?
-Before we get into Zone 8, let’s first break down the definition of a climate zone.
+Before we get into zone 8, let’s first break down the definition of a climate zone.
 A climate zone, or plant hardiness zone, refers to an area with a distinct climate.
 It’s defined by annual minimum temperatures that serve as guides to which plants will grow in it.

-As you pick flowers for Zone 8 gardens, look for species that can handle the heat and drought that go hand in hand with long summers.
-For a groundcover, add quick-growing and drought-tolerant creeping thyme that boasts aromatic foliage and lovely pops of color with white, pink, and purple blooms.
+As you pick flowers for zone 8 gardens, look for species that can handle the heat and drought that go hand in hand with long summers.
+For a ground cover, add quick-growing and drought-tolerant creeping thyme that boasts aromatic foliage and lovely pops of color with white, pink, and purple blooms.
 If you adore beautiful flowers with extended blooms, consider garden phlox that you can plant in early spring.

-Early spring is the time to plant beets, broccoli, cabbage, carrots, kale, lettuce, and spinach.
-Beans, Brussel sprouts, corn, cucumbers, onions, peppers, squash, and tomatoes can be planted in late spring and early summer.
+Early spring is the time to plant broccoli, beets, cabbage, carrots, kale, lettuce, and spinach.
+You can plant beans, Brussel sprouts, corn, cucumbers, onions, peppers, squash, and tomatoes in late spring and early summer.
 If you plan to grow a second round of vegetables, start seeds again in August and September.
 It’s helpful to keep a gardening calendar to track everything you grow since each plant will have specific preferences.

 Besides yielding delicious fruit come summertime and autumn, many of these also feature lovely spring flowers that give your garden visual interest.
-This zone can also handle several types of citrus trees such as orange, lemon, grapefruit, and tangerine.
+This zone can also handle several types of citrus trees, such as orange, lemon, grapefruit, and tangerine.

 To add texture and movement to your garden, try stepping up from lawn grass and artificial turf by incorporating ornamental grasses, which are lower maintenance than most edibles.
 From maiden grass to Japanese forest grass, many types of grasses are happy in zone 8.

-- How to grow delicious greens in your home garden
+- The 6 best dill companion plants to grow in your garden